DHTMLX/docs-suite/docs/grid/usage.md

 Unless `config.add` is set, the method replaces the currently applied filters; calling it without a rule at all drops all non-permanent filters and restores the unfiltered order.
 Permanent filters are the exception: they always survive and are reapplied first.
 The new rule then narrows their result further, so an item remains in the result only if it matches both the permanent filter and the new rule.

+When grid data is [grouped](#grouping-data), the rule is matched against the data rows only, while the group headers and the summary rows are kept or dropped by what is left inside them.
+The counters and the aggregated values of the remaining groups are [recalculated](#group-counters-and-aggregates).

 **Related sample**: [Grid.
 Basic filter](https://snippet.dhtmlx.com/g0zpjqi1)

 ### Sorting data